abideen11/craftchamp-project/README.md

 Setup:

-Note: Create a folder, inside the folder, create one directory for the backend and another for the frontend
+Note: Create a directory, inside the directory, create one directory for the backend and another for the frontend

 Fork and clone into the folder that has the backend and frontend directories